lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 > FireMonkey met such issues and its developers have tried to resolve that for a long time.
 >
 > Again (personal opinion) Windows apps should move gradually from Windows Forms/WPF to UWP.
 So in the near future, UWP would become the "native" solution on Windows.

->
->Note that Microsoft is going to support WPF on .NET Core 3.0.
+Microsoft is going to support WPF on .NET Core 3.0.
 Officially Microsoft will make it available on Windows, but anyone can attempt to port to other systems.

-> Avalonia isn't a strict WPF clone, and JetBrains seems to invest a lot here by writing [dotTrace/dotMemory/dotCover user interface in it](https://blog.jetbrains.com/dotnet/2021/04/22/dottrace-and-dotmemory-bring-new-home-screen/).
+Mono was trying to port WPF, but that project was not finished due to [lack of resources](http://www.mono-project.com/docs/gui/wpf/).

+Neosis GUI mentioned early can also be seen as a WPF clone, and it is much more mature than Avalonia (it even supports Blend in some degree).

+[Avalonia](https://github.com/AvaloniaUI/Avalonia) is another open source project to do the same, but it didn't start as a strict WPF clone, so you cannot migrate WPF apps directly to Avalonia.
+However, it attracted enough attention from the community, even including JetBrains which seems to have invested a lot upon it by writing [dotTrace/dotMemory/dotCover user interface in it](https://blog.jetbrains.com/dotnet/2021/04/22/dottrace-and-dotmemory-bring-new-home-screen/).
+With such a solid foundation, Avalonia team decided in Feb 2023 to release [a true WPF clone as a commercial/closed source product](https://avaloniaui.net/XPF), called Avalonia XPF.
+It claims to be compatible with WPF and supports Linux and macOS initially.
+Its price tag and the actual quality are to be evaluated.
+The original Avalonia remains open sourced, but I don't expect too much update on that part.

 ## Xamarin.Forms/MAUI